-The INSIDE funding has provided us with a valuable opportunity to work with Juan delGado a London based artist with hearing impairment who explores themes of trauma, disability and dislocation.
-The fund has enabled us to co-commission his new film, Altered Landscapes, which will be launched at NAE in June 2017.
+"The INSIDE funding has provided us with a valuable opportunity to work with Juan delGado a London based artist with hearing impairment who explores themes of trauma, disability and dislocation.
+The fund has enabled us to co-commission his new film, Altered Landscapes, which was launched at NAE in June 2017.
 In this project delGado continues his enquiry into personal narratives and the restrictions on movement, focusing on the ongoing influx of displaced people crossing from Turkey into Greece and Macedonia.

 Armindokht Shooshtari - Producer – Touring & Creative Programmes.

-INSIDE - Daniel Regan and Antonia Attwood:
+QUAD Commission: Daniel Regan and Antonia Attwood

 This new commission, focused on supporting disabled artists, is a collaboration between QUAD and D-Lab in partnership with LEVEL and Junction Arts, supported by funding from DASH.